 The nose serves three primary functions: to warm, humidify and filter air as it passes into the body.
 Breathing problems may impact one or multiple of these functions.
 Breathing problems can be temporary or chronic, mild or severe, but they usually increase with age.
 Breathing problems are assessed through physical examination along with breathing tests, such as lung function tests for diagnosing asthma or spirometry to determine how much and how fast you can blow air out of your lungs.
 X-rays and CT scans may also be taken to get a visual picture of your breathing apparatus.
 The most common breathing problems are discussed below:

 When an allergen enters the body, the immune system kicks in to counter to the effects.
-In most cases, the immune systems produces histamine, which causes the symptoms typically associated with allergies and hay fever: headaches, sneezing, watery or itchy eyes, nasal congestion and scratchy throat.
+In most cases, the immune systems produce histamine, which causes the symptoms typically associated with allergies and hay fever: headaches, sneezing, watery or itchy eyes, nasal congestion and scratchy throat.
 Allergic substances range from pollens to environmental and chemical pollutants.
 Smoking can also contribute to nasal congestion.
 To treat allergies, most people need to reduceg exposure to the allergen and take medication, often antihistamines and nasal decongestants.
-For more severe cases, allergy shots may be needed to build up the body's immune response to the allergen over time.
+For more severe cases, allergy shots may be needed to build up the body’s immune response to the allergen over time.

 The septum is the vertical structure that divides the two nasal passages in the nose.
 When the septum is crooked or bent, it is called a deviated septum, which can block the flow of air through the nose.
 If the constriction is serious, an outpatient surgical procedure can straighten out the septum and open the nasal airways.